 The GED (General Educational Development) test is an alternative to a traditional high school diploma.
 It is designed to measure a person’s knowledge and skills in key academic areas, providing a pathway for those who did not complete their high school education.

 The GED test consists of four main subjects: Reasoning Through Language Arts, Mathematical Reasoning, Social Studies, and Science.
 Each subject is tested separately, and test-takers have the flexibility to take the sections at their own pace.
+These GED tests assess a wide range of knowledge and skills, ensuring that the credential is recognized as equivalent to a high school diploma.

 The Reasoning Through Language Arts test assesses reading comprehension, writing skills, and grammar.
 The Mathematical Reasoning test covers topics such as algebra, geometry, and problem-solving.